timothyshull/programming_notes/hardware/digital_design.md

 - N:1 multiplexer needs log2N select lines

 ### Multiplexer Logic
-Multiplexers can be used as lookup tables to perform logic functions.
-Figure 2.59 shows a 4:1 multiplexer used to implement a two-input
+- multiplexers can be used as lookup tables to perform logic functions
+- 4:1 multiplexer used to implement a two-input AND gate
-AND gate.
-The inputs, A and B, serve as select lines.
-The multiplexer data inputs are connected to 0 or 1 according to the corresponding row of the truth table.
-In general, a 2N-input multiplexer can be programmed to per- form any N-input logic function by applying 0’s and 1’s to the appropri- ate data inputs.
-Indeed, by changing the data inputs, the multiplexer can be reprogrammed to perform a different function.
+    - inputs, A and B, serve as select lines
+    - multiplexer data inputs are connected to 0 or 1 according to the corresponding row of the truth table
+- a 2N-input multiplexer can be programmed to perform any N-input logic function by applying 0's and 1's to the appropriate data inputs
+    - by changing the data inputs, the multiplexer can be reprogrammed to perform a different function
-With a little cleverness, we can cut the multiplexer size in half, using only a 2N–1-input multiplexer to perform any N-input logic function.
-The strategy is to provide one of the literals, as well as 0’s and 1’s, to the multiplexer data inputs.
+- can cut the multiplexer size in half using only a 2N–1-input multiplexer to perform any N-input logic function
-To illustrate this principle, Figure 2.60 shows two-input AND and XOR functions implemented with 2:1 multiplexers.
-We start with an ordinary truth table, and then combine pairs of rows to eliminate the right- most input variable by expressing the output in terms of this variable.
-For example, in the case of AND, when A = 0, Y = 0, regardless of B. When A=1, Y=0 if B=0 and Y=1 if B=1, so Y=B. We then use the multi- plexer as a lookup table according to the new, smaller truth table.
+    - provide one of the literals, as well as 0's and 1's, to the multiplexer data inputs

 ### Decoders
+- N inputs and 2N outputs
+    - asserts exactly one of its outputs depending on the input combination
+- 2:4 decoder
+    - when A1:0 = 00, Y0 is 1
+    - when A1:0 = 01, Y1 is 1
+    - etc
-A decoder has N inputs and 2N outputs.
-It asserts exactly one of its outputs depending on the input combination.
-Figure 2.63 shows a 2:4 decoder.
-When A1:0 = 00, Y0 is 1.
-When A1:0 = 01, Y1 is 1.
-And so forth.
-The outputs are called one-hot, because exactly one is “hot” (HIGH) at a given time.
+    - outputs are called one-hot, because exactly one is "hot" (HIGH) at a given time

 #### Decoder Logic
 - decoders can be combined with OR gates to build logic functions